MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

-<summary>Can I include a deeplink in my contentUrl?</summary>
+<summary>Can I include a deep link in my contentUrl?</summary>

-Deeplinks are currently not supported in contentUrls.
+Deep links are currently not supported in contentUrls.

 </br>